 For summer 2018 Donald’s Dino Bash opened in DinoLand USA.
 Characters include Donald, Daisy, Goofy, Pluto Launchpad McQuack & Chip ‘n Dale all in new costumes.

 One way many guests choose to meet characters is by booking a character meal.
-Character meals offer an extra opportunity to meet some of your idols.
+Character meals offer an extra opportunity to meet some of your idols without lengthy waits.

-In the Animal Kingdom there is 1 Character Meal located at Tusker House in Africa.
+In the Animal Kingdom, there is 1 Character Meal located at Tusker House in Africa.
 Donald’s Safari Breakfast/Lunch/Dinner.
-This meal offer the opportunity to visit Donald and pals in an African Safari setting.
+This meal offers the opportunity to visit Donald and pals in an African Safari setting.
 The menu is mildly African inspired.

 Our Guide to Character Meals at Walt Disney World has further information.